-- 9\ A liability is recognised at its fair value in a business combination, but none of the related expense is deducted in determining taxable profit until a later period.
-(Note that the resulting deferred tax asset decreases goodwill or increases the amount of any bargain purchase gain recognisedexcess of the acquirer's interest in the net fair value of the acquiree's identifiable assets, liabilities and contingent liabilities over the cost of the combination.
-See paragraph 66 of the Standard.) - 10 [Deleted] - 11 Unrealised profits resulting from intragroup transactions are eliminated from the carrying amount of assets, such as inventory or property, plant or equipment, but no equivalent adjustment is made for tax purposes.
+- A liability is recognised at its fair value in a business combination, but none of the related expense is deducted in determining taxable profit until a later period.
+(Note that the resulting deferred tax asset decreases goodwill or increases the amount of any bargain purchase gain recognised.
+See paragraph 66 of the Standard.) - 10 [Deleted] - Unrealised profits resulting from intragroup transactions are eliminated from the carrying amount of assets, such as inventory or property, plant or equipment, but no equivalent adjustment is made for tax purposes.